CALLING ALL 4TH – 8TH CLASSES:

 - 7.8.1.
 Recognize that in all environments, such as freshwater, marine, forest, desert, grassland, mountain, farms, cities, and others, organisms with similar needs and living strategies compete with one another for resources, including food, space, water, air, and shelter.

-The Anacostia Environmental Youth Summit is a partnership effort among DOEE, the US Environmental Protection Agency/Chesapeake Bay Program, National Parks Service, DC Environmental Education Consortium, and many public and private environmental organizations and a number of community-based organizations.
+The Anacostia Environmental Youth Summit is a partnership effort among DOEE, Friends of Anacostia Park, the US Environmental Protection Agency/Chesapeake Bay Program, National Parks Service, DC Environmental Education Consortium, and many public and private environmental organizations and a number of community-based organizations.

 Calling all exhibitors!
-Participate in the 2020 Anacostia Environmental Youth Summit
+Calling all exhibitors!
+Participate in the 2023 Anacostia Environmental Youth Summit.
+Fill out this interest form.